Florian Abrahamowicz

-Florian "Floriano" Abrahamowicz (born 7 April 1961) is an Austrian priest who was formerly the Prior of the Society of St. Pius X in northeastern Italy.
-He was expelled from the Society in February 2009 for expressing numerous conspiracy theories, including Holocaust denial.
+Florian "Floriano" Abrahamowicz (born 7 April 1961) is an Austrian sedevacantist priest of the Congregation of Mary Immaculate Queen.
+He was formerly the Prior of the Society of St. Pius X in northeastern Italy, but was expelled from the Society in February 2009 for expressing sedevacantist views.

 Early life and ordination

 Florian Abrahamowicz was born in Vienna, where his father, Alexander Abrahamowicz (born 10 September 1926), was a Protestant pastor of Armenian background.
 Alexander's father, Jakob, had moved to Vienna from Pojorâta in Romania before Alexander's birth.

 Because of his mother, Maria Teresa Amantea, an Italian pianist, Florian Abrahamowicz also has Italian citizenship.

 Florian is one of five siblings, three of whom became Roman Catholic priests.
 The other two priests are not linked with the Society of St. Pius X or any traditionalist groups.
 One, Dom Johannes Paul Abrahamowicz, was Prior (underabbot) of the Benedictine Abbey of Saint Paul Outside the Walls from 2005 to 2009.
 He was webmaster of the ATLAS of the Benedictine Order OSB International until January 2008.
 At Saint Paul outside the Walls, he composed the official hymn of the Pauline Year, and gave interviews on ecumenical aspects of the Year.
 In December 2009, he returned to his monastery in Austria.

 An aunt, Elfriede Huber-Abrahamowicz (1922–2001), wrote poetry, stories, novels and philosophical treatises and lectured on the philosophy of feminism in Zürich.